About the Best of the Valley

 In the Daily News-Record's Best of the Valley contest, readers have the last word.

 For years, Shenandoah Valley residents have looked forward to voting in the Best of the Valley contest to support their favorite local businesses, organizations, people and attractions.
-It's the biggest contest of its kind in the region, and we're proud to host it as a way to recognize the places and people that make this region special.
+We're proud to host it as a way to recognize the places and people that make this region special.

 Nominations and voting

-- First voting round: In the first voting round, readers vote to winnow the big list of nominated businesses, organizations and attractions down to just the Top Five in each category.
+- First voting round: In the first voting round, readers vote to winnow the big list of nominated businesses, organizations and attractions down to just the Top Five plus ties in each category.

 - Final voting round: The excitement builds with voting on the Top Five businesses, organizations and attractions in each category!
 This is the final voting round, and from this will be crowned the Best of the Valley.